Why Doesn't God Heal Me? Part 2

 At any rate, the point I wish to make is the following: If a person is truly convinced that God has given him a particular affliction, should he not also accept that the Lord possesses the means to remove the affliction from him if He so desires?

-As I explain quite extensively in the series entitled "Death: Final Battle, Final Victory", what we each do in regards to our bodily afflictions is really a matter of personal faith.
+As I explain quite extensively in the series entitled "Death: Final Battle, Final Victory", what we each do in regard to our bodily afflictions is really a matter of personal faith.
 However, our faith must be aligned with God's Will.
 As we saw in part one, concerning his "thorn in the flesh", the Apostle Paul wrote "For this thing I besought the Lord thrice, that it might depart from me."
 Some Christians speculate that Paul may possibly have been referring to poor eyesight, which may have resulted from his amazing and frightening encounter with Jesus on the road to Damascus.
 Personally, I am not certain that this theory is correct.

 One of the reasons why I embrace this position is because in Acts chapter nine we are informed that the Lord sent Ananias to heal Paul's eyes.
 We are very specifically told that Paul was blind for three days, and that afterwards he received his sight.
 Consider the following verses which clarify these points: